tkowalcz/tjahzi/README.md

 #### Label (optional)

 Specify additional labels attached to each log line sent via this appender instance.

+#### bufferSizeMegabytes (optional, default = 1MB)

+Size of the `log buffer`.
+Must be power of two between 1MB and 1GB.
+See https://github.com/tkowalcz/tjahzi/wiki/Log-buffer-sizing for more explanations.

+#### maxRetries (optional, default = 3)

+Maximum number of retries to perform when delivering log message to Loki.
+Log buffer data is delivered in order, one batch after the other, so too much retries will block delivery of subsequent log batches (on the other hand if we need to retry many times then next batches will probably fail too).

+#### connectTimeoutMillis (optional, default = 5s)

+This configures socket connect timeout when connecting to Loki.
+After unsuccessful connection attempt it will continue to retry indefinitely employing exponential backoff (initial backoff = 250ms, maximum backoff = 30s, multiplier = 3).

+#### readTimeoutMillis (optional, default = 60s)

+Sets socket read timeout on Loki connection.

+#### useOffHeapBuffer (optional, default = true)

+Whether Tjahzi should allocate native buffer for `Log buffer` component.
+We can go into a rabbit hole of divagations what are the implications of this.
+Most important in our view is that having 10s or 100s of MB of space taken out of heap is not very friendly to garbage collector which might have to occasionally copy it around.

 # LICENSE

 This work is released under MIT license.
 Feel free to use, copy and modify this work as long as you credit original authors.